Mana Iwabuchi: 1899 Hoffenheim

 On 28 November 2012, Iwabuchi joined 1899 Hoffenheim in the 2.
 Bundesliga and chose the number 28 shirt, the first number she wore for Beleza as a professional footballer.
 On 17 March 2013, she made her debut in a 6–2 away victory against SV Bardenbach, coming on as a substitute in the 46th minute.
 On 31 March 2013, she scored her first goal in a 3–2 win over 1.
 FFC Niederkirchen.
 Iwabuchi finished the 2012–13 season with four goals in nine appearances as Hoffenheim won the Southern division and were promoted to the Bundesliga.

 In the following season, she changed her shirt number to 13.
-On 8 September 2013, she scored Hoffenheim's first ever goal in the top-flight in a 1–0 home victory against VfL Sindelfingen.
+On 8 September 2013, she scored Hoffenheim's first-ever goal in the top flight in a 1–0 home victory against VfL Sindelfingen.
 In the second-last fixture of the season, Iwabuchi faced her future club Bayern Munich; she scored 2 goals and assisted one as Hoffenheim came back from two goals down to win 3–2 and secured their safety from relegation.
 She finished the 2013–14 season with six goals in 22 appearances in all competitions.

 Bayern Munich

 In June 2014, Iwabuchi left Hoffenheim to join Bayern Munich.
-During the 2014–15 season, she scored 3 goals in her debut season and was part of a Bayern team that remained unbeaten in the Bundesliga and won the title for the first time since 1976.
+During the 2014–15 season, she scored 3 goals in her debut season and was part of a Bayern team that remained undefeated in the Bundesliga and won the title for the first time since 1976.

 On 30 January 2016, she signed a two-year contract extension.
 She helped her team lift the Bundesliga title for a second season running, scoring the equaliser against her former club Hoffenheim in a 1–1 draw on the final day of the 2015–16 season.

-In March 2017, however, she announced on her blog and to the media that despite having one year left, she had mutually terminated her contract with the club so she could return to Japan to focus on her recovery from injury.
+In March 2017, however, she announced on her blog and to the media that despite one year left, she had mutually terminated her contract with the club to return to Japan to focus on her recovery from injury.